bednarikjan/bednarikjan.github.io/_posts/2015-08-08-3D_model_estimation_from_2D_image.md

 <div class="post">

 <p>
 In this project I attempted to create an application which would enable the user to reconstruct simple block-shaped objects together with their position in the 3D world from 2D images of the scene.
 The user is only required to draw 3 or 4 points specifying one base of the object while the volume and the position could then be easily derived as the user stretches the rendered object (to match the underlying image).
-Multiple view geometry as well as the marker(s) is used here to compute the homography between the image and world frame.
+Multiple view geometry as well as the marker(s) is used here to compute the homography between the image and the world frame.
 </p>

 <!--more-->